falcosecurity/charts/falco/README.md

 > **Tip**: List Falco release using `helm list -n falco`, a release is a name used to track a specific deployment

 ### Falco, Event Sources and Kubernetes
 Starting from Falco 0.31.0 the [new plugin system](https://falco.org/docs/plugins/) is stable and production ready.
 The **plugin system** can be seen as the next step in the evolution of Falco.
 Historically, Falco monitored system events from the **kernel** trying to detect malicious behaviors on Linux systems.
-It also had the capability to process k8s Audit Logs to detect suspicious activities in kubernetes clusters.
+It also had the capability to process k8s Audit Logs to detect suspicious activities in Kubernetes clusters.
 Since Falco 0.32.0 all the related code to the k8s Audit Logs in Falco was removed and ported in a [plugin](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit).
-At the time being Falco supports different event sources coming from **plugins** or the **drivers** (system events).
+At the time being Falco supports different event sources coming from **plugins** or **drivers** (system events).

-Note that **multiple event sources can not be handled in the same Falco instance**.
-It means, you can not have Falco deployed leveraging **drivers** for syscalls events and at the same time loading **plugins**.
-Here you can find the [tracking issue](https://github.com/falcosecurity/falco/issues/2074) about multiple **event sources** in the same Falco instance.
+Note that **a Falco instance can handle multiple event sources in parallel**. you can deploy Falco leveraging **drivers** for syscalls events and at the same time loading **plugins**.
+A step by step guide on how to deploy Falco with multiple sources can be found [here](https://falco.org/docs/getting-started/third-party/learning/#falco-with-multiple-sources).
-If you need to handle **syscalls** and **plugins** events than consider deploying different Falco instances, one for each use case.

 #### About Drivers